MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 As an important source of fresh water, the Mooren River Run is also an important source of food for many of the beasts and monstrosities that call the forest home.

 ##### Environment
-In the spring, snowmelt from the [[Alabaster Sierras](alabaster-sierra-range)](alabaster-sierra-range) cause the river to swell and the already fast-moving river becomes a torrent.
+In the spring, snowmelt from the [Alabaster Sierras](alabaster-sierra-range) cause the river to swell and the already fast-moving river becomes a torrent.

 In the winter, the **frigid water** rarely freezes over due to the strong current, but when it does, the ice is thin and dangerous to walk on.